The EDGE Language: Extended General Einsums for Graph Algorithms: Syntax

-In Equation~\eqref{eqn:lower2}, we can read the constraint on $d$ as ``$d$ such that $d$ is equivalent ($equiv$) to the result of the expression in parentheses'', where the Boolean expression essentially returns the minimum of $w$ and $a$ as we walk the iteration space.
-Note that this expression requires a reduce action on $d$, as multiple points in the iteration space may correspond to the same point in $Z$'s data space.
-For example, $(w, a) = (0, 1)$ will update $d = 0$, and $(w, a) = (1, 0)$ will also update $d = 0$.
+In Equation~\eqref{eqn:lower2}, the RVE in the output is labeled ($f$), read as ``$f$ such that $f$ is equivalent ($\equiv$) to the result of the expression in parentheses'', where the Boolean expression essentially returns the minimum of $w$ and $a$ as execution walks the iteration space.
+This expression requires a \reduce{} action on the output rank, as multiple points in the iteration space may correspond to the same point in $Z$'s data space.
+For example, $(w, a) = (0, 1)$ will update $f = 0$ ($0 < 1$ so select $w=0$), and $(w, a) = (1, 0)$ will also update $f = 0$ ($1 \geq 0$, so select $w=0$).
 If the $P$ tensor is one-hot, that is, its $a$ rank has at most an occupancy of 1, then this expression returns the set of coordinates in $G$ less than the occupied $a$ coordinate in $P$, as well as the coordinate in $P$ if any coordinate in $G$ is equal to or greater than that $a$ coordinate.
-This type of computation is common in algorithms like connected components, which often includes a step where computation replaces an ancestor vertex ($a$) with a smaller-valued connected vertex ($w$).
+This type of computation is common in algorithms like connected components, which often includes a step where computation replaces an ancestor vertex ($a$) with a smaller-valued connected vertex ($w$) (see Figure~\ref{fig:rve-connected-components}).

 In general, we can summarize a rank variable expression on the rank of a tensor, $Z$, as: